- Find yourself obsessing over every bite you take?

 - “I feel liberated”

 - “I feel so much better now that I’m not longer restricting”

 - “I don’t feel like a food addict anymore”

 - “I’m more in control and confident about my food choices”

 - “I no longer obsess over what I ate”

 Here’s the catch…

-It takes patience, compassion, and a radical change in thinking, because old ways don’t open new doors.
-Just as you wouldn’t expect to go to therapy once to work through years of anxiety, when it comes to healing your relationship with food and your body it’s no different.
+Just as you wouldn’t expect to go to therapy one time to work through years of anxiety, when it comes to your relationship with food and your body it’s no different.